yochaigal/cairn/wip/backgrounds-archive/wood-scholar.md

 | **5** | **Seed of Awakening** | A rare seed that, when planted, grows into a sentient plant ally with unique abilities.
 One use. |
 | **6** | **Windchime Totem**   | A totem adorned with wind chimes that can calm restless spirits when played. |

-## If you are the oldest character in the party, you are in Debt to....

-**The Verdant Conclave**, an order of powerful druids protecting the ancient forests.
-They require you to restore a desecrated sacred grove by planting a circle of **Heartwood Trees**—trees that can only be grown from the heartwood of ancient, fallen forest giants.
-Until your debt is paid, the forest will react unpredictably to your presence, and animals may be less cooperative.